AnnotationsForAll/WhyR/README.md

 If one runs this program through WhyR, it will generate a file for Why3 to parse.
 Why3 will then attempt to verify one goal.
 This goal corresponds to the ensures clause that was added- It is trying to prove that for all possible inputs, the ensures clause holds true.

 However, the goal may not prove for all inputs.
 Why not?
 This is because there is potential undefined behavior in our program.
-What happens if %n is the Most negative signed integer?
-Because of how 2's complement arithmatic works, subtracting 0 from %n would cause signed overflow.
-SInce we use a "sub nsw" instruction, @abs will produce undefined behavior when presented with  %n of the smallest integer.
+What happens if %n is the most negative signed integer?
+Because of how 2's complement arithmetic works, subtracting 0 from %n would cause signed overflow.
+Since we use a "sub nsw" instruction, @abs will produce undefined behavior when presented with  %n of the smallest integer.

 To rectify this issue, we will require that all functions that call @abs do not pass in that value of %n.
 We can do this with a "whyr.requires" metadata: